-- Individual business only (not group). - Assurances with a mortality and/or critical illness element only, not investment-only products. - UK business, but small volumes of non-domestic business may be included. - Underwritten policies issued at normal premium rates; however: - The Committee is keen to also produce high-level results for rated lives it would therefore prefer ALL data to be submitted, with a rated/non-rated indicator. - Similarly, we are keen to receive data for guaranteed acceptance policies for future analysis; provided these are clearly identified as such. - Policies subject to exclusions can be included in data submissions, or excluded; however offices are requested to apply this consistently in particular between in force records and claims.
-Please advise which approach you use. - Direct business, gross of reinsurance. - Single life and Joint life first event policies; Joint life second death policies should be excluded.
+- Individual business only (not group). - Income protection policies only. - UK business, but small volumes of non-domestic business may be included. - Policies issued at normal premium rates; however the Committee may in future consider producing highlevel results for medically-rated lives - it would therefore prefer ALL data to be submitted, with either an indication of whether the policy is subject to a medical rating, or the medical rating itself.

+- Policies subject to exclusions can be included in data submissions, or excluded; however offices are requested to apply this consistently - in particular between in force records and claims.
+Please advise which approach you use. - Direct business, gross of reinsurance.